 This is broken down broadly by geographical location (with 4 generally being the most expensive and 1 being the least).

-- Worldwide Excluding USA, Canada and the Caribbean
+- Worldwide Excluding the USA, Canada and the Caribbean

-- Worldwide Including USA, Canada and the Caribbean
+- Worldwide Including the USA, Canada and the Caribbean

 A travel insurance policy covering European trips will usually protect you in the event of cancellation and curtailment, loss of personal belongings, any medical expenses and repatriation (to name a few).